 It is thus ironic that though Diwali is popularly known as the “festival of lights,” the most significant spiritual meaning is “the awareness of the inner light.”
 Central to Hindu philosophy is the assertion that there is something beyond the physical body and mind which is pure, infinite, and eternal, called the Atman (Spirit).
 Just as we celebrate the birth of our physical being, Diwali is the celebration of this Inner Light, in particular the knowing of which outshines all darkness, awakening the individual to one’s true nature, not as the body, but as the unchanging, infinite, immanent and transcendent reality.
 With the realization of the Atman comes universal compassion, love, and the awareness of the oneness of all things (higher knowledge).
 This brings Ananda (Inner Joy or Peace).

-It can be said that there might be a paradigm shift in the interpretation of the festival of Diwali, and today, we find commercialization and limitless enthusiasm engulf the occasion.
-What remains the same however, is that this day is a celebration of life, joy, and goodness.
+It can be said that through the passage there might be a paradigm shift in the interpretation of the festival of Diwali, and today, we find commercialization and limitless enthusiasm engulf the occasion.
+What remains the same throughout is that this day is a celebration of life, joy, and goodness.
 From darkness we enter into light, and light empowers us to do good deeds and bring us closer to divinity.
-Let us try to believe in this perception and share this with all concerned – work towards a better life and a better society, where the dominance of good over evil would be permanent and irrevocable.
+Let us try to believe in this perception and share this with all concerned – work towards a better life and a better society, where the domi-nance of good over evil would be permanent and irrevocable.